Plantenito/Bloodbath-Thanksgiving-Break-Stats./README.md

 Best run to 100 during Thanksgiving break:
 <BR>
 <BR>
-Best run in Start Positions in terms of the percentage of the level I completed:
+Best run in Start Positions in terms of level percentage:
 <BR>
 <BR>
 Total Michigun attempts from 0: